rockcoolsaint/full-stack-exercise/PAYMENT_PAGE_FIX.md

 - poor design architecture

 #### DB queries
 A lot of the DB queries could have been made more efficient via eagerloading as opposed to the nested queries that is currently implemented.
+Simply put, it's the classic "N+1" query problem.
 This alone would cut down on the time the server takes to execute the DB requests and making the resources available to the application

 #### Design issues